Our Partners in Support

 This organization helps improve the lives of individuals and families affected by hereditary breast and ovarian cancer.
 YSC collaborated with FORCE to create our Hereditary Breast Cancer fact sheet and respective annual conferences.

-YSC has partnered with iy on a variety of projects, including the 2009 OMG!
-Cancer Summit for Young Adults in New York City.
-Several YSC staffers and volunteers have spoken on iy’s internet radio broadcast, The Stupid Cancer Show , allowing us to reach and inform even more young women.
+YSC has partnered with Stupid Cancer on a variety of projects, including their OMG!
+Cancer Summits for Young Adults.
+Several YSC staffers and volunteers have spoken on their internet radio broadcast, The Stupid Cancer Show , allowing us to reach and inform even more young women.

 Inflammatory Breast Cancer Research Foundation